The task you keep avoiding is probably the one that matters most

 Mistake 5: Treating every day identically

 Some days your top task is creative work.
 Other days it’s administrative but critical.
 The method adapts to this.
 Not every top-priority task requires deep focus.
 Some are emotionally difficult (a hard conversation), some are cognitively difficult (complex analysis), and some are just tedious but consequential (tax preparation).
-Match your approach to the type of challenge you’re facing.
+Match your approach to the type of challenge you are facing.

 When does eat the frog break down, and what should you use instead?